Ologies (podcast)

 Ologies with Alie Ward, also known as Ologies, is a weekly science podcast hosted by Alie Ward.
 Each episode, Ward interviews an expert from a distinct scientific field (somnology, bryology, philematology, etc.).
 Ologies is usually one of the top three science podcasts on Apple Podcasts.
+It is often cited by university newspapers and blogs as an example of how to make science communication more accessible and interesting.

+When recording the episodes, Ward aims to avoid "expert sound bites" in favor of a more conversational tone, and she cuts in segments to explain concepts that her guests introduce.

 History

 Ward first had the idea for the podcast in 2002.
+Further inspiration built when a visit to the Natural History Museum of Los Angeles County in 2013 led into a weekly volunteer shift and a career change into science communications for Ward.
 After building a following on Patreon, Ward launched Ologies in 2017.
 By February 2021, Ologies released more than 130 episodes and acquired more than 50 million downloads.

 In July 2021, Ologies began releasing shortened versions of classic episodes called "Smologies."
-Edited specifically for classrooms, Smologies episodes run roughly 20 minutes without profanity.
+Edited specifically for classrooms, Smologies episodes run roughly 20 minutes, and do not have profanity.